-However, boosters are NOT the right choice for all applications.
+Boosters are NOT the right choice for all applications.

-They make most sense for devices without antenna ports (like smartphones and tablets), or when in weak signal areas.
-However, for devices with antenna ports in mild to moderate signal areas - a direct connected antenna can outperform a booster.
+They make the most sense for devices without antenna ports (like smartphones and tablets), or when in weak signal areas.
+However, for devices with antenna ports in mild to moderate signal areas - a direct-connected antenna can outperform a booster.
 And boosters can actually DECREASE data speeds in some conditions - never assume you need a booster on all the time - always test at each location!

 For more on this: